 Four days after the new prince's birth, Kensington Palace announced his name: Louis Arthur Charles.
 The prince's official title is His Royal Highness Prince Louis of Cambridge.

 Louis' first name is a middle name for his father (William Arthur Philip Louis) and his older brother (George Alexander Louis), and was the first name of Prince Philip's grandfather.
 The name Louis may also have been chosen to honor Lord Louis Mountbatten, Prince Philip's uncle and a cousin of Queen Elizabeth II.
 Prince Charles considered Mountbatten—who was assassinated by an Irish Republican Army bomb in 1979—a substitute grandfather.

 William, Charles and Queen Elizabeth II's father, King George VI, all share the middle name Arthur with Louis.
 And giving the new prince the middle name of Charles is another link to his paternal grandfather.

 There are two common ways to say the name Louis, but for this Louis the "s" at the end of his name is silent, making the pronunciation "Loo-ee," not "Loo-iss."

 Line of Succession

-Prince Louis is fifth in line for the British crown.
-First is his grandfather, Prince Charles; father William is second; and siblings George and Charlotte are third and fourth, respectively.
+Prince Louis is fourth in line for the British crown.
+First is his father William; and siblings George and Charlotte are second and third, respectively.
 In previous royal generations, Louis' status as a male heir would have moved him ahead of Charlotte in line for the throne, but this gender bias was eliminated with the Succession to the Crown Act of 2013.

 When and if Louis' older siblings have children of their own, those nieces or nephews will come before him in the line of succession (just as Louis jumped ahead of his uncle, Prince Harry).
 It's therefore unlikely that Louis will ever become the British monarch.